bluna5/chessjs/README.md

 latest version in a browser or run the latest version from the command line with NodeJs vel. sim.

+If you are running it in a browser, the only output will be in the javascript console.

 the current default piece set is saved under chessPieces.js